Central Venous Line Bloodstream Infections

 How we're getting better

-We follow recommended standards from the Centers for Disease Control and Prevention (CDC) and Child Health Corporation of America (CHCA). for preventing infections during the insertion of the line as well as for maintenance.
+We follow recommended standards from the Centers for Disease Control and Prevention (CDC) and CHSPS. for preventing infections during the insertion of the line as well as for maintenance.
 We’ve joined a group of other children’s hospitals from across the nation to share ideas and procedures and work together to lower infections across the country.